swyannnn/CW2024/README.md

     No instructions provided
     </td>
     <td>
-    - Players are unaware of game objectives and controls, leading to a confusion and         frustration.<br>
+    <li>Players are unaware of game objectives and controls, leading to a confusion and frustration.</li>
-    - Offering clear instructions ensures they know what to expect when gameplay begins.
+    <li>Offering clear instructions ensures they know what to expect when gameplay begins.</li>
     </td>
     <td>
     Instructions are now easily visible on game screen.